MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/enable-opportunity-close-customization-sales-professional.md

 ---
-title: "Enable customization of the Opportunity Close form (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Enable customization of the Opportunity Close form - Sales Enterprise | MicrosoftDocs"
 description: "Enable the system customizers to customize the opportunity close experience in Dynamics 365 for Sales to enable sales reps to capture important details about why an opportunity was closed." ms.date: 10/01/2019 ms.topic: article